 The PT-82 was available in a choice of colours; my example is dark

-bright red one as well.
+grey, but it was also available in white and red.
 I have never seen a PT-87 in any colour other

 than grey, so I don't know if the colour options were available for

 These are very basic, monophonic, semi-toy keyboards.
 A choice of 12

 rhythms and 8 voices is available.
 When playing the keyboard manually,

 only rhythm (consisting of 'blips' and noise pulses) is available -

 there is no chord accompaniment.
 Despite this, the ROM-Pack music is

 still rendered quite nicely, complete with chords and two-voice

 In common with most ROM-Pack keyboards, the four-level "Melody Guide"

 training feature is available.
 This teaches you how to play the